SubareeshKrishnan/Tkinter-Wikipedia-App/README.md

 ### Customize the App according to your desire.
 * Add your languages to the dictionary in the python file.
 * Add your custom font.
-* Change the font size or increase it.
+* Change the font size or increase it beyond the default limits.

 ## .py to .exe
 ### Convert .py file to .exe file